GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ## PDF Viewer

 The PDF viewer is designed to be simple and intuitive for end users to view the generated PDF documents.
+It works across all modern devices and includes touch support (eg. pinch zoom).
 There are minimal controls in the toolbar to help people interact with the PDF.
 These include:

 1. **Page Navigation** - Use the up and down arrow icons to navigate through each page of the PDF, or enter a specific page number
 2. **Zoom Level** - Use the plus and minus icons to step-zoom the PDF in or out.
 The dropdown has a range of zoom levels to select from to make the reading experience comfortable for any user